pooltogether/v4-docs/docs/concepts/time-weight-average-balance.md

 # Computing the TWAB

-Each TWAB record is tuple of an amount at timestamp.
+Each TWAB record is tuple of an amount and timestamp.
 The amount stores the cumulative time-weighted balance, and the timestamp is the time at which the twab was recorded.
 Immediately before a user's balance changes, we record a new TWAB.

 The formula is: